A5TA/A5TA/README.md

 Software Engineer / Web Designer
 --------------------------------

-I adore creating and designing websites and applications.
-I've spent the last few months studying how to create React applications as I move away from Flask.
-I am currently a Computer Science student at Nova Southeastern University, and I am looking for Summer 2023 Internships.

 * 🌍  I'm based in Miami, FL
 * 🖥️  See my portfolio at [My Portfolio](http://brandoncardillo.vercel.app/)
 * ✉️  You can contact me at [brandonjcardillo@gmail.com](mailto:brandonjcardillo@gmail.com)